Canterbury Boys High School

 How to get involved?

 Volunteering opportunities are available for any student.
 It is an expectation that students involved in formal leadership programs (Prefects and SRC members) get involved.
-In addition, students that select work studies as a Year 9 and 10 elective or work education for their HSC will also participate in volunteering as part of their studies.

 Any other interested students can see our Careers Advisor, Ms Giameos.